Azure/AzureDataLake/docs/PowerShell/FirstSteps.md

 #### Initialization
 1. Open a new PowerShell window.
-2. Log in to your Azure account
+2. Log in to your Azure account.
+If you are attempting to connect to a dogfood environment, run the following script first: https://github.com/MicrosoftBigData/ProjectKona/blob/master/PowerShellSamples/Initialize-AzureEnvironment.ps1

-	Add-AzureAccount
+        Login-AzureRmAccount
+        - OR (for dogfood after running the above script)- Login-AzureRmAccount -Environment dogfood

-3. Select your subscription and switch to Azure Resource Manager mode
+3. Select your subscription by entering the following:

         $subId = "<your Subscription ID>"
-        Select-AzureSubscription -SubscriptionId $subId
+        Set-AzureRmContext -SubscriptionId $subId
-        Switch-AzureMode AzureResourceManager

 #### Getting a resource group